ralph8a/SPEEDYFLOW-JIRA-Platform/frontend/FRONTEND_ORGANIZATION.md

 **Date:** November 19, 2025
 **Status:** ✅ Complete

-This document describes the new organized structure for CSS and JavaScript files in the SalesJIRA application.
+This document describes the new organized structure for CSS and JavaScript files in the SPEEDYFLOW application.

 ---